TAFE NSW: Geographical areas

 All TAFE NSW Institutes were united as one "TAFE NSW" registered training organisation from 1 January 2019.
+TAFE Digital is TAFE NSW's online offering.

 Campuses

-Each institute has their own main campus, e.g. Newcastle Campus is the main campus of Hunter Institute.
+Each region has a main campus, e.g. Newcastle Campus is the main campus of the Hunter and Central Coast.
 In addition to campuses, TAFE NSW provides specialised study spaces and facilities such as Hair Beauty Academy or the Hunter Valley Hotel Academy.

 TAFE NSW's online platforms have previously been named OTEN, TAFEnow and TAFE Online.
 Now known as TAFE Digital, it is Australia's largest online education provider.
 It offers 250 industry courses across different industries.

 TAFE NSW offers skills training for companies.
 Some of the training areas include leadership and management, business and administration, customer service, HR training, ICT, marketing and communications, and compliance.

 Eora

 TAFE NSW Eora, formerly the Eora Centre for the Visual and Performing Arts and then Eora College, is a campus of NSW Sydney Metro at Darlington. located on Abercrombie Street.
 It has been a centre for contemporary visual and performing arts and Aboriginal studies since it was established in July 1984 on Regent Street, Chippendale by Aboriginal playwright and screenwriter Bob Merritt.
 Merritt's purpose was to provide training in the arts for Aboriginal students, as an alternative to NIDA and the Australian Film and Television School.
 He was supported in this by NSW Education Minister Rodney Cavalier and TAFE NSW, so the centre was able to offer an accredited three-year course.
 Another of Merritt's goals was to provide an antidote to the despair he observed among Aboriginal young people living in Redfern, "by engendering a renaissance of Aboriginal culture".
 As well as Merritt himself, established Aboriginal actors, writers and directors such as Bob Maza and Brian Syron, as well as non-Indigenous theatre professionals like George Ogilvie were appointed to the teaching staff.
 Prominent singer Jimmy Little worked at the centre in the 1980s.

 Merritt was consultant producer on a documentary film about the centre, Eora Corroboree (1985), the first in a series of documentaries called Black Futures, with David Gulpilil contributing to the soundtrack.
 The film earned an AWGIE nomination.
 The cast of Merritt's feature film Short Changed, made in 1985 and released in 1986, included EORA students.